jdjaxon/linux_cac/README.md

 ## TODOs
 - [ ] Find a way to automate the installation of DOD certificates in Firefox
+- [ ] Script the entire setup process

 ## Supported Distributions
 | OS | Versions |